We currently run fully funded Cognitive Behavioural Therapy (CBT) groups between 8 and 13 weeks to help towards improving wellbeing.

 During the programme you will discover a great deal about yourself.
 In particular about how you think and act when you feel negative or down.
 With help from your therapist, you will understand how your problems and worries can be helped.
 You will learn and apply some straight-forward techniques for resolution.

-There is no ‘right’ or ‘wrong’ in the group, because CBT doesn’t look at things in this way.
-CBT is an ‘active’ form of therapy so it means you’ll be working with your therapist and other group members in a way that should be interesting, collaborative and supportive.
+There is no ‘right’ or ‘wrong’ in the group because CBT doesn’t look at things in this way.
+CBT is an ‘active’ form of therapy so it means you’ll be working with your therapist and other group members.
+It should be interesting, collaborative and supportive.

 Please call us on 01223 357221 to come in for an initial meeting.